All Episodes

 And Reed doesn't want to do a budget, so we're kind of handcuffed.

-And then they scramble to avert a government shutdown and acceded to this continuing resolution until March 4th, then another one through March 18th tomorrow, which contained cuts, but also allow the Democrats to kick the ball down the road another month or so.
+Then another one through March 18th, tomorrow, which contained cuts, but also allowed the Democrats to kick the ball down the road another month or so.

-Now, through all of this, you get the idea that uh it's the Democrats, not Republicans, who have the upper hand in these negotiations, and they lost.
+Now, through all of this, you get the idea that it's the Democrats, not Republicans, who have the upper hand in these negotiations, and they lost.

 And it's got everybody puzzled here.